GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

        ps2epsi myplot.ps myplot.eps

    should also do the trick.
-The downside is that this program adds an “image” of the plot in the preamble of the EPS file, thus increasing the file size significantly.
+The downside is that this program adds an "image" of the plot in the preamble of the EPS file, thus increasing the file size significantly.
 This image is a rough rendering of your *PostScript* graphics that some programs will show on screen while you are editing your document.
 This image is basically a placeholder